Ford Falcon (Argentina): 1962

 In 1962, local production began with complete knock down kits imported from the US assembled at the Ford factory in La Boca.
 Only a sedan was offered, with Standard and Deluxe trim levels, and a 170 cubic inch Ford inline-six engine.
 The official unveiling of the Falcon to the country took place in the theater "Gran Rex" in February 1962.

 1963

 The first restyle of the Falcon came in 1963 and was produced until 1965.
-The Falcon now had a horizontal aluminum grill.
+The Falcon now had a horizontal aluminum grille.
 New models included the Taxi model in 1964, and the more powerful Futura in 1965, with a vinyl roof and bucket seats.
 The first Futura left the production line on 4 December 1964.
 A larger and more powerful 3060 cc engine was added with the Futura, offering 116 hp.
 More parts were manufactured locally.
 In 1965, the Falcon became the best seller in the Argentinian market for the first time, reaching an 11.6% share of the market.